batoulapps/batoulapps.github.io/_posts/2014-09-15-calculating-prayer-times.md

 ---
 layout: post
-title: All About Prayer Times
+title: Islamic Prayer Times
 author: ameir
 ---

 What time is Maghrib?
 A question often followed by reaching for your smartphone.
-People generally rely on an app on their smartphone or computer to know when it is time to pray.
+Muslims generally rely on an app on their smartphone or computer to know when it is time to pray.
 Most prayer time apps require the user to choose various settings in order to obtain the correct prayer times, specifically madhab and calculation method.
 [Guidance](http://guidanceapp.com/) will automatically